Law (JSD)

 Additional course requirements may be set by the student’s Special Committee.
 Program specific requirements that apply to all students are included below.

-- Cornell Graduate Colloquium, taken in the first semester
+- Cornell Research Colloquium, taken in the first year in residence

 University Graduation Requirements